berkeleyprosopography/bps/provisioning/README.md

 ### Variables

-You will need a `variables.yml` file in the `provisioning` folder that contains the following:
+You may need to adjust the values in `variables.yml` to match your use-case:

     ---
     project_name: bps